ChrisJAdamek/ChrisJAdamek/README.md

 👋 Hi, I’m Chris.
+I work in Crypto Policy.

-👨🏻‍💻 I work in crypto policy.
-This Github account is all about learning crypto.
+👨🏻‍💻 This Github account is all about crypto learning.

 🧑🏻‍🏫 Check out my [Learnings](https://github.com/ChrisJAdamek/cryptoTools).